 Africatown is a historic community located three miles north of downtown Mobile, Alabama.
 It was formed by a group of 32 West Africans, who in 1860 were included in the last known illegal shipment of slaves to the United States on the Clotilda.
 These people founded their own community in what became Africatown and retained their West African customs and language into the 1950s.
 The Africatown Historic District was listed on the National Register of Historic Places in 2012.

 Under the direction of local artist Soynika Edwards-Bush, middle school members of the Boys & Girls Clubs of South Alabama designed and painted this beautiful painting.
 Soynika Edwards-Bush is a mother, wife, instructor, and artist passionate about her community and helping others.
 Over the years, the self-taught artist has used her craft as a tool to uplift her community and inspire others.
 Her most notable projects include creating murals for the city Prichard and the 2019 Festival of Flowers in collaboration with the Mobile Arts Council and the Strickland Youth Center.
-Bush was also instrumental in designing a Black Lives Matter Chalk Mural in coordination with the Black Life Arts and Culture Coalition (BLACC), a subcommittee of the Alabama Contemporary Art Center where she serves as artist in residence.
+Bush was also instrumental in designing a Black Lives Matter Chalk Mural in coordination with the Black Life Arts and Culture Coalition (BLACC), a subcommittee of the Alabama Contemporary Art Center where she served as artist in residence.

 Her passion for the arts and her community allows her to work with Legacy 166 and the Boys & Girls Clubs of South Alabama, where she works as an art instructor teaching youth and teens at various Clubs throughout Mobile.
 Edwards-Bush encourages self-expression in her classes.
 “I don’t teach art.
 I cultivate art,” Edwards-Bush says.
 “I want the kids to use their imagination and simply paint,” Edwards says.